mtanksl/amf.net/README.md

 # Object Viewer

 I've also implemented a custom object viewer.
 Please note that IExternalizable classes need the definition models within the project.
+Use [TraitClass] and [TraitMember] attributes to map those classes and properties.

-![Object Viewer]["/ObjectViewer.png"]
+![Object Viewer][/ObjectViewer.png]